 The Irkeshtam pass is the easy border crossing between Kyrgyzstan (Osh – Sary Tash) and China (Kashgar), and really, it’s not that easy (the landscape is spectacular though).
 The other border crossing from Kyrgyzstan into China is the Torugart pass.
 Tajikistan’s crossing with China, the Qolma Pass, is still closed to foreigners.

 Many people manage to cross between Kashgar and Osh in one long day, but it is not certain, so stock up on food (there are some dining options at the border, though).
 The Irkeshtam pass is busy year-round.
-The Kyrgyz checkpoint at the pass operates from 9am to 11am and 2pm to 6pm, Monday to Friday.
 An early start is recommended.
 Reports and questions can be read and posted here for China to Kyrgyzstan, and here for Kyrgyzstan to China.

 The border operates year-round, but with long closures during Chinese and Kyrgyz public holidays.
 All info regarding Chinese border closures is being gathered here.

-There is now a flight from Kashgar to Bishkek, operated by Air Manas.
+There is now a flight between Kashgar and Bishkek, operated by Air Manas.

 It’s quicker and cheaper to do the route by shared taxi.
 Actually, it’s your only option at the moment: the Osh-Kashgar direct bus has been discontinued.
 Updates welcome in the Osh-Kashgar bus forum topic.